ndaruwibowo/ndaruwibowo.github.io/_pages/privacy-policy.md

 ---
 layout: page
 permalink: /Translator Helper Privacy Policy/
-title: Translator Helper Privacy Policy
+title: privacy policy
-description: Privacy Policy for Translator Helper application.
+description: This page outlines the privacy policy for the Translator Helper application.
 nav: true
 nav_order: 3
 ---

 # Translator Helper Privacy Policy

 I, M. Ndaru Wibowo, take your privacy seriously.
-To better protect your privacy, I provide this privacy policy notice explaining the way your personal information is collected and used.
+To better protect your privacy, I provide this privacy policy notice explaining the way your personal information is collected and used by the Translator Helper application.

 ## Collection of Information